-Recruitment and Compensation
+Teacher Recruitment and Compensation

+Teaching is a popular profession in Japan and the system has an oversupply of qualified candidates.
 An individual can become certified to be a teacher after graduating from one of many teacher education programs in Japan.
 These programs are based in either junior colleges or universities; a teacher’s level of certification is based on the amount of education an individual receives prior to becoming a teacher.
 The lowest level of certification is temporary, valid for 15 years, and available to graduates of a junior college teaching program.
 The highest, or “advanced level,” certification is available to teacher candidates who hold master’s degrees.
 The vast majority of Japanese teachers hold at least a bachelor’s degree.
 In addition to the three levels of certification available to teachers, there are three types of certificates available at each level – a general, or non-subject-specific certificate; a subject-specific certificate; and a special subject certificate for non-academic fields such as music or the arts.

-Teaching in Japan is considered a middle-class profession, and teachers are paid well.
-Following WWII, over concerns about teacher shortages, the Prime Minister decreed that teachers would be paid 30% more than other civil servants.
-Although this gap has decreased over the last 50 years, teachers are still among the highest-paid civil servants, with a beginner teacher paid the same as a new engineer.
-A junior secondary school teacher with minimum education made a starting salary of $27,996 in 2009.
-At the top of the scale, in 2009, the same teacher could expect to make $62,442.
-Teachers’ salaries are lower than the OECD average ($31,687) at the bottom of the scale, and higher at both the mid-point and at the top, where the OECD average is $51,317.
+In Japan, teaching is a respected profession, and teachers have traditionally been paid better than other civil servants.
+Japan’s average teacher salary for a lower secondary school teacher after 15 years of service (the number that the OECD typically uses for international comparison) is US$47,561, as compared to the OECD average of US$40,569.
+Following WWII, over concerns about teacher shortages, the Prime Minister decreed that teachers would be paid 30 percent more than other civil servants.
+Although this gap has decreased over the last 50 years, by law teachers remain relatively highly paid among civil servants.
+A lower secondary school teacher with minimum education made a starting salary of US$29,009 in 2015.
+At the top of the scale, in 2015, the same teacher could expect to make US$63,215.
+Teachers’ salaries are lower than the OECD average (US$32,202) at the bottom of the scale, and higher at both the mid-point and at the top, where the OECD average is US$55,122.

-Initial Education and Training
+Teacher Initial Education and Training

-Teachers must hold a degree from an institute of higher education.
-Any higher education institution, including junior colleges, can provide teacher training as long as their courses satisfy the Ministry of Education’s requirements and the Ministry has approved the syllabus.
-Prospective teachers must take a National Entrance Examination in order to be considered for admission into an undergraduate teacher education program.
+Teachers must hold a degree from an institution of higher education.
+Any higher education institution, including junior colleges, can provide teacher training as long as their courses satisfy the requirements of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and MEXT has approved the syllabus.
+Prospective teachers must take the National Center Test for University Admissions in order to be considered for admission into an undergraduate teacher education program.
 National universities also often administer their own examinations alongside the national exam.
 While in training, prospective teachers must take courses in both subject areas and pedagogy, and are evaluated by an experienced teacher under the supervision of a principal.
-After graduation from a teacher education program, teachers must undergo a three-week teaching practicum.
-Primary and lower secondary school teaching candidates must also complete a one-week nursing internship.
-Prefectural boards of education also typically require a prospective teacher to pass several tests before being hired.
-These often take the form of proficiency tests, interviews, or essays, and examine a candidate’s pedagogical and subject area knowledge; the interview also usually includes a demonstration lesson.
+After graduation from a teacher education program, teachers must undergo a teaching practicum for at least three weeks.

 Continuing professional development is required in the teaching profession.
 Professional development programs are available at the national through the school level, and each local board of education determines the minimum hours a teacher must spend on professional development each year.